Help & FAQs

 These fall into two categories:

-If a Team member is unable to continue any further on any of the routes, the whole team are to stay at that check point until that individual has been recovered off the Area; the check point will report back to the cell that they have a fall out, along with the Team ID.
-The Information cell will then inform a member of the establishment's staff to report to the information Cell whilst the individual and an accompanying adult are moved back to the Camp.
+If a Team member is unable to continue any further on any of the routes, the whole team are required to remain at that Safety Control until that individual has been recovered to Okehampton Camp; the Safety Control staff will report back to the Jubilee Challenge Operations Room that they have a fall out, along with the team's and person's identification.
+The operations staff will then inform a member of the establishment's team staff to report to the Jubilee Challenge Operations Room where they will be handed back to the team staff.

 What are the deadline dates for team applications to be made?